iadvize/documentation/Documentation.md

 | name | Name of the bot | String | ✓ |
 | description | Description of the bot | String |  |
 | editorUrl | Url used to redirect user to your bot editor| A valid URL | ✓ |

+You can validate your response data format with the associated [json schema](/json-schemas/bot%2Fexternal-bot).

 ##### Modify bot information (endpoint)